What is in Piriton?

 You don’t need a prescription to get your hands on Chlorpheniramine, because it’s available to you as an ingredient of Piriton.

-You can pick up Piriton in lots of different stores, chemists and online pharmacies, so there’s nothing stopping you from feeling the benefits of Chlorpheniramine.
+You can buy 500 Piriton tablets at a time over the counter from pharmacies, so there’s nothing stopping you from feeling the benefits of Chlorpheniramine.

 What dosage of Piriton should I take?